 Long-term foster carers support children and young people all the way to adulthood and sometimes beyond.
 As a local authority we always strive for children and young people to be cared for by their own families but there are times where this is not possible.
 Long-term fostering usually allows children to keep in contact with their birth family.

 Short break (respite) fostering

 'Short break', 'respite' or 'shared care' describe types of part-time foster care.
 Respite care gives parents, children or full-time foster carers a break.
 This could be during a holiday or when carers can't fulfil their roles for personal reasons or could be arranged regular respite care.

 Home from home foster care

-Home from home foster carers provide disabled children with regular short breaks by linking them with another family.
-The children come to stay with their home from home carer.
-This gives the child an opportunity to spend time with others, enjoy new activities and build new relationships.
-It also gives the child's parents the opportunity to spend time with their other children or to simply relax themselves.
-Some carers may provide care for children for one weekend each month whilst others may spend as much time with the children as their own parents do as part of a 'shared care' arrangement.
+Foster carers can give disabled children regular short breaks with another family.
+The children can enjoy new activities and build new relationships.
+Their parents have a chance to spend time with their other children or to relax.
+Some carers look after children one weekend each month.
+Others spend as much time with the children as their parents do as part of a 'shared care' arrangement.

 Parent and child foster care

-Sometimes, foster carers are needed to support young parents in caring for their new baby or very young child.
-The parents and child will live in the foster carer's home and be supported by their foster family.
-The foster carer will encourage the young parents, without taking over their parental responsibilities.
-This helps to build their confidence as parents and develops their parenting skills.
+Sometimes, foster carers support young parents to care for their baby or young child.
+The parents and child will live in the foster carer's home.
+The foster carers guide and encourage but do not take over parental responsibilities.
+This helps new parents to build their confidence and develop their parenting skills.